alexbachell/workit/README.md

 ### What I learned

 My primary take away is that my HTML & CSS chops are actually more advanced than I previously gave myself credit for.
-I was able to look at the design file, make a mental map of how I would approach it, and execute what I envisioned (tweaking along the way, of course).
+I was able to look at the design file, make a mental map of how I would approach it, execute what I envisioned (tweaking along the way, of course), all while writing the code by hand.

 This was my first time using CSS Grid.
 I was aware of the layout system in the abstract, but had never had the opportunity to apply it in a project.
 It is nice to have another tool in the toolbox.
 Using CSS Grid to solve for the founder section was definitely a challenge at first, but turning on the grid inspection tool in Chrome really helped me visually understand what I was doing.